vgwb/Antura_arabic/docs/Modules/Teacher.md

 The logic for selection depends on three main mechanism: two fltering steps and a weighted selection step.

-### Filtering step
+### Filtering STEP

 The first step is needed to make sure that all data to be selected matches the player's knowledge.
 The step filters all vocabulary data in the database based on:

-- **Minigame requirements**:
+#### 1. Minigame requirements
 The selected minigame usually works with a subset of the whole data.
 For example, many minigames work with letters, but not with words. rules and requirements may.
 This is performed through a configured **QuestionBuilder** (refer to the section below).

+#### 2. Data Variability
-- **Data Variability**: Previously selected data for the same minigame instance may be filtered out to increase variability.
+Previously selected data for the same minigame instance may be filtered out to increase variability.
 The focus of this filter is to make sure that data is not repeated too much, avoiding repeating the same data in succession in the same play sessions.
  This is performed through two phases.
-An *intra-pack* phase avoids repeating the same data in the same question pack, if possible.
-  This can be configured per minigame with the **SelectionSeverity** parameters.
+An *intra-pack* phase avoids repeating the same data in the same question pack, if possible.This can be configured per minigame with the **SelectionSeverity** parameters.
 An *inter-pack* phase avoids repeating the same data in the same list of question packs, if possible.
 This can be configured per minigame with the **PackListHistory** parameters.

-- **Journey progression**:
+#### 3. Journey progression
 The current journey progression (i.e. the position in the Stage/LearningBlock/PlaySession map) is taken into account, filtering out data that is too difficult for the current learning progression (i.e. it is not available up to the current Learning Block).

-### Journey priority step
+### Journey priority STEP
 After the first step, we can be sure that *all* selected data can be played by the selected minigame and is suitable to the player's knowledge.
 The Teacher performs a second step by weighing vocabulary entries based on the learning block focus.
 This is used, if possible, as a strict filter.
 Data that belongs to the *current* learning block is given large priority, making sure that all data of the learning block is used if available.
 If not enough data is available for the current learning block, data from the previous play sessions (going back in the progression) is selected and given a weight based on linear distance from the current learning block.

-### Weighted selection step
+### Weighted selection STEP
 As a final step, the Teacher selects the actual vocabulary entries using weighted selection, with weights based on:

 - **Learning Score**: Lower scores for a vocabulary entry (as retrieved from **VocabularyScoreData** instances) will prompt a given data entry to appear more.